KEY STATS: Total Eclipse Weekend Columbia, S.C.

-Celebrate with 120+ events all weekend in the Total Eclipse Capital of the East Coast
+120+ eclipse events all weekend in the Total Eclipse Capital of the East Coast

 August 18-21, 2017

-One of the Southeast’s most vibrant mid-sized cities, Columbia, S.C., is home to the longest total solar eclipse for a metro area on the East Coast and will host Total Eclipse Weekend Columbia, S.C., a long weekend of more than 120 eclipse-related festivals and events, from Aug.
+One of the Southeast’s most vibrant mid-sized cities, Columbia, S.C., was home to the longest total solar eclipse for a metro area on the East Coast and hosted Total Eclipse Weekend Columbia, S.C., a long weekend of more than 120 eclipse-related festivals and events, from Aug.
 18 to 21, 2017.
-Follow @TotalEclipseCAE and plan your Total Eclipse Weekend Columbia, S.C. at http://www.totaleclipsecolumbiasc.com.
+Follow @TotalEclipseCAE and #TotalEclipseCAE on Instagram, Twitter and Facebook, and learn more at https://totaleclipsecolumbiasc.com.

 - Total estimated capacity for all 120+ events = room for 180,000 attendees

-- More than 20 events were sold out as of Sunday, Aug.
-20, including South Carolina State Museum on eclipse day
+- At least 21 events sold out including South Carolina State Museum and S.C.
+State Fair on eclipse day

-- 80% of ticket sales are from out of state (from 29 states incl. entire Eastern Seaboard, Calif.
-And Oregon) at Cayce’s Soda City Eclipse Viewing Festival at the Speedway
+- 80% of ticket sales were from out of state (from 29 states incl. entire Eastern Seaboard, Calif.
+And Oregon) at the Soda City Eclipse Viewing Festival (close to 7,000 guests) at the Historic Speedway in Cayce

-- 55% of Historic Columbia tickets are from out of state (16 states and 2 countries)
+- 60% of Historic Columbia’s sold-out event tickets were from out of state (17 states and 2 countries – Israel and the Dominican Republic)

-- Tickets for the Lowcountry Boil and Paella Party at City Roots Urban Farm have come from more than 14 states plus Uruguay and Trinidad & Tobago
+- Tickets for the sold-out Lowcountry Boil and Paella Party at City Roots Urban Farm came from more than 14 states plus Uruguay and Trinidad & Tobago.

-- 32% of runners at Saluda Shoals’ Summer’s End Solar Run 5K are from 11 states outside of S.C.
+- 32% of runners at Saluda Shoals’ Summer’s End Solar Run 5K were from 11 states outside of S.C.

-- 184,000 additional pairs bought using Total Eclipse Weekend Columbia, S.C. bulk discount and branding are in circulation in area, either at public events or private functions
+- 184,000 additional pairs bought using Total Eclipse Weekend Columbia, S.C. bulk discount and branding were in circulation in area, either at public events or private functions

 - All of the above were manufactured by NASA-endorsed company Rainbow Symphony in Calif.